rob-janssen/graphql-playground/README.md

-# Test with local database
+# Graphql playground

-Basic test with a local database.
+My own place for playing with Graphql backend, mostly with MongoDB but willing to experiment with other NoSQL or SQL databases.